fdrx/fdrx.github.com/_posts/2025-07-31-hsh-bohetang-14.md

 ---
 Like drinking puerh with sugar for the first 3 brews.
 Too sweet.
 Velvet puerh in the mouth, and you can brew it too much, it will remain good and clean.
-Penetrating relaxing Qi, makes me keep the mouth closed Taidi teas can produce the same effects but along with agressivity, here it's pure and rounded.
+Penetrating relaxing Qi, makes me keep the mouth closed.
+Taidi teas can produce the same effects but along with agressivity, here it's pure and rounded.
 Dies pretty fast though.